Reading International, Inc. (NASDAQ:RDI) EVP Margaret Cotter Sells 2,750 Shares

-Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of the company’s stock in a transaction dated Wednesday, March 23rd.
-The stock was sold at an average price of $4.29, for a total transaction of $11,797.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Reading International, Inc. (NASDAQ:RDI – Get Rating) EVP Margaret Cotter sold 2,750 shares of Reading International stock in a transaction on Friday, March 25th.
+The stock was sold at an average price of $4.30, for a total value of $11,825.00.
+The sale was disclosed in a filing with the SEC, which is available at this link.

 Margaret Cotter also recently made the following trade(s):

-Separately, StockNews.com began coverage on shares of Reading International in a research note on Friday, March 18th.
+Separately, StockNews.com began coverage on Reading International in a research report on Saturday.
 They issued a “sell” rating for the company.

 About Reading International (Get Rating)